High-Dimensional Causal Discovery Under non-Gaussianity: Causal discovery algorithm

 \begin{corollary} Let $P_v$ and $P_u$ be two distributions that each have all moments up to order $K$ equal to those of some Gaussian distribution.
-Then there exists a graph $G$, for which $u \in \pa(v)$, and distributions $P$ which are parentally faithful with respect to $G$, but $\tau^{(K)}_{v.C\rightarrow u} = 0$ for some set $C\subseteq V\setminus \left(\de(v)\cup\{ v, u\}\right)$.
+Then there exists a graph $G$, for which $u \in \pa(v)$, and distributions $P$ which are parentally faithful with respect to $G$, but $\tau^{(K)}_{v.C\rightarrow u} = 0$ for some set $C\subseteq V\setminus \left[\de(v)\cup\{ v, u\}\right]$.

 \end{corollary} \begin{proof} The moments of $P_v$ and $P_u$ satisfy~\eqref{eq:nongauss-moments} with $\eta_v = \eta_u = 0$.
-Consequently, if there exists a set $C$ such that there is no confounding between $Y_{v.C}$ and $Y_u$, then $\tau_{v.C \rightarrow u}$ satisfies \eqref{eq:proofSketch}, the right-hand side of which is zero when $\eta_v = \eta_u = 0$. \end{proof} Corollary~\ref{ch3:thm:allGauss} confirms that the null set to be avoided in Theorem~\ref{ch3:thm:testStat}\ref{imp:tauNonZero} contains any point for which all error moments are consistent with some Gaussian distribution.
+Consequently, if there exists a set $C$ such that there is no confounding between $Y_{v.C}$ and $Y_u$, then $\tau_{v.C \rightarrow u}$ satisfies \eqref{eq:proofSketch}, the right-hand side of which is zero when $\eta_v = \eta_u = 0$.
+For example, if $\varepsilon_v$ and $\varepsilon_u$ are both Gaussian and the graph is $u \rightarrow v$, $\tau^{(K)}_{v \rightarrow u} = 0$ for all choices of $\beta_{vu}$ and all $K$. \end{proof} Corollary~\ref{ch3:thm:allGauss} confirms that the null set to be avoided in Theorem~\ref{ch3:thm:testStat}\ref{imp:tauNonZero} contains points for which all error moments are consistent with some Gaussian distribution.
 Thus, our identification of causal direction requires that the error moments of order at most $K$ be inconsistent with all Gaussian distributions.
-In practice, we consider $K=3, 4$. \citet{hoyer2008arbitrary} give a full characterization of when graphs with both Gaussian and non-Gaussian errors are identifiable.
+In practice, we consider the case $K = 3, 4$ and recommend $K=4$ unless one is certain the errors are not symmetric.
+We refer readers to \citet{hoyer2008arbitrary} for a full characterization of when graphs with both Gaussian and non-Gaussian errors are identifiable.

+At each step, the high-dimensional LiNGAM algorithm presented in Section~\ref{sec:alg} considers a sub-graph and searches for a root node, i.e., a node without any parents.
+Suppose $\de(V_2) = V_2 \subseteq V$; if $v \in V_2$ is not a root in the sub-graph induced by $V_2$, then there must exist some $u \in V_2$ with $\tau_{v.C \rightarrow u} \neq 0$ for all sets $C$ which are upstream of $v$ and $V_2$.
+However, if $v$ is a root, then $\tau_{v.C \rightarrow u} = 0$ for all $u \in V_2$ when $C = \pa(v)$.
+Thus, to test whether $v$ is a root in $V_2$, we aggregate the various $\tau$ parameters corresponding to $u \in V_2$ and conditioning sets $C$.
+Corollary~\ref{ch3:thm:aggStat} describes two ways to do this aggregation.
+If $v$ is a root, this quantity will be $0$, and if $v$ is not a root, it will be positive.